 Always wear a bike helmet that fits correctly.

 Get in the “helmet habit” – wear a helmet every time and everywhere you ride a bike.
-A bike helmet is the best way to prevent injury or death from a bike crash.
+A bike helmet is the best way to prevent a head injury or death from a bike crash.

 Make sure your helmet is certified by the U.S. Consumer Product Safety Commission (CPSC).
 Look for a sticker on the inside that says “CPSC.”
 This means it’s been tested for safety.

 Bike helmets only protect you if you wear them the right way.
 Every time you put your helmet on, make sure that: